 Our mission is to cultivate an environment of community-driven education, agricultural stewardship, environmental awareness, and food sovereignty.

-History of the Learning Garden Program
+History of the Learning Garden and Food Forest

 How to Get Involved:

-- Make compost for the Learning Garden
+- Donate to the Learning Garden and/or Food Forest

-- Lead a workshop
+- Attend a FREE educational workshop

-- Attend a workshop
+- Teach a garden or wellness related workshop